dmitriz/api-testing/README.md

 You can set up the environment variable in one of the following ways:

-* **Temporarily in your terminal session:**
+- **Temporarily in your terminal session:**
     Before running the application or tests that use the OpenAI API, execute this in your terminal:

     ```bash
     export OPENAI_API_KEY='your_actual_api_key_here'
     ```

     (On Windows, use `set OPENAI_API_KEY=your_actual_api_key_here`)
     This variable will only be set for the current terminal session.

-* **Using a `.env` file (Recommended for local development):**
+- **Using a `.env` file (Recommended for local development):**
     1. Create a file named `.env` in the root directory of this project.
     2. Add the following line to the `.env` file, replacing `your_actual_api_key_here` with your actual key:

-        ```
+        ```env
         OPENAI_API_KEY='your_actual_api_key_here'
         ```

     3. Ensure that `.env` is listed in your `.gitignore` file to prevent it from being committed to Git.
     4. You will need a library like `dotenv` to load this file in your application code if you run scripts directly.
 Jest typically has ways to load `.env` files as well, or you might source it before running tests.
 For simplicity in the initial example, we'll assume the environment variable is set directly or use `dotenv` in the client code.

 ## Project Structure